 Thrust Model

-The thrust system in Moonlander is modeled as a first-order dynamic system.
-The actual thrust approaches the target thrust exponentially, with a time constant representing the engine's response delay.
+The main propulsion system in Moonlander is modeled as a first-order dynamic system.
+The actual thrust force approaches the commanded thrust force exponentially, with a time constant representing the engine response delay.

 Assumptions: